 Clones & Ports of Williams' Defender

-This article is concerned with computer-game clones and ports of Williams' Defender coinop of 1980/81.
+This article is concerned with clones and ports of Williams' Defender coinop of 1980/81 that have appeared on Western home computer game machines.

 Defender-likes are defined by me as shoot 'em ups that feature bi-directional horizontal or vertical variable-rate scrolling anhored to the player's spaceship.
 And since the scrolling can usually be "pushed" at a rate of knots, Defender-likes are almost invariably super-scrollers.

-In Defender-likes the player's spaceship fires only in two directions (left and right or up and down), but is capable of 2-to-8-way movement and hyperspace jumps.
+In Defender-likes the player's spaceship fires only in two directions (left and right or up and down), but is capable of 2-to-8-way thrusting movement and hyperspace jumps.
 The spaceship can also activate a limited-use smart bomb that destroys hostiles, screen-wide.
 True Defender-likes feature on-screen radar and involve saving allies from capture or extermination by aliens or some other invading force.
+The object of the original Defender is to defend the planet from an alien invasion by protecting the people from alien attack waves.
+The aliens in the original Defender are the Baiter, Bomber, Lander, Mutant, Pod and Swarmer.
+Each alien has its own behavior and awards points upon being vanquished.

-In my estimation Defender is the King of all shoot 'em ups because Defender is about pure and unadulterated skill, not memorization.
+In my estimation Defender is the King of all shoot 'em ups because Defender is about different strategies coupled with pure and unadulterated skill, not memorization.
+In addition, Defender's action is non-stop; it does not stop; to stop is to die.
 For me, Defender and its top-tier clones never get old.
-Ever.

 Defender games are not the same as Scramble or Gradius games.
 But as with Scramble and Gradius games, Defender games do not have to scroll horizontally to be considered Defender-likes.